ladyofthelog/xiyao-archive/README.md

 ## About This Project

 After several of my friends received harassing comments from the Xiyao troll, I decided that I wanted to get involved in investigating what has been going on while I had time to kill over Thanksgiving break.
-I worked with @superborb, who added a comments scraper to [my fork the ao3 python package](https://github.com/ladyofthelog/ao3); ~10 friends who read and coded ~5k anonymous comments for Troll / Not Troll / Other; LitMoose, who reviewed my methodology; and others who contributed fandom knowledge and data science expertise.
+I worked with @superborb, who added a comments scraper to [my fork of the ao3 python package](https://github.com/ladyofthelog/ao3); ~10 friends who read and coded ~5k anonymous comments for Troll / Not Troll / Other; LitMoose, who reviewed my methodology; and others who contributed fandom knowledge and data science expertise.
 Now that I've reached what I consider a stopping point, I'm writing up my work and archiving assets related to this investigation.

 Archived on Tableau Public
 * [Data Visualizations](https://public.tableau.com/profile/ladyofthelog#!/vizhome/XiyaoTrollInvestigation/XiyaoTrollOverview)